Crewkerne railway station: Accidents and incidents

 On 24 April 1953 it was the scene of an accident when an axle of Merchant Navy Class 35020 Bibby Line broke while it was passing the station.
 This caused the platform canopy to be demolished.

 Location

 The station is about a mile southeast of Crewkerne on the A356 road, which crosses the platform and railway on a bridge.
 The entrance and platform are on the north side of the line, which is climbing westwards at 1 in 80 (1.25%) to the 206 yd Crewkerne Tunnel.

+Facilities

+The station has a ticket office and ticket machine, a car park and cycle storage, a waiting room, benches and a help point.